 On January 19, 2018, TiVo filed a patent infringement complaint against Bell Canada (and four of its affiliates) in Toronto, Canada, alleging infringement of six patents.
 On February 2, 2018, TiVo filed a patent infringement complaint against Telus Corporation (and two of its affiliates) in Toronto, Canada, alleging infringement of the same six patents.
 Bell Canada and Telus Corporation were previously indirectly licensed to some of Rovi's patents through a prior agreement between Rovi and one of their suppliers.
 The Bell Canada and Telus Corporation cases are being heard together for purposes of pre-trial and trial proceedings.
-On August 27, 2019, the court issued an order bifurcating the liability phase from the damages phase of the case.
+On August 27, 2019, the Federal Court of Canada issued an order bifurcating the liability phase from the damages phase of the case.
 There is no set trial date or procedural schedule for the damages phase of the cases.
 The liability and injunction trial on four patents was held from July 13 - August 6, 2020.
 The closing arguments were held in January 2021.
-No date is set by the court to issue its judgement.
+No date is set by the Court to issue its judgement.

-On July 27, 2021, Rovi filed a patent infringement complaint against Bell Canada and four of its affiliates, Telefonaktiebolaget L M Ericsson and Ericsson Canada Inc., and MK Systems USA Inc. and MK Mediatech Canada Inc. in Toronto, Canada, alleging infringement of four patents.
-No dates have been set yet.
+On July 27, 2021, Rovi filed a patent infringement complaint against Bell Canada and four of its affiliates, Telefonaktiebolaget L M Ericsson and Ericsson Canada Inc., and MK Systems USA Inc. and MK Mediatech Canada Inc. (collectively, "Defendants") in Toronto, Canada, alleging infringement of four patents.
+The Defendants filed a motion to strike various portions of the statement of claim.
+On October 22, 2021, the Federal Court of Canada held a hearing on the Defendants motion to strike.
+To date, the Court has not ruled on the motion.
+No further dates have been set.